 - 1. Knowing the down and distance, and signalling the down to your colleagues.
 Noting the down signals given by colleagues.
 Checking that the down box displays the correct number.
 Not allowing play to start if there is a dispute about the down number. - 2.
 Counting Team B players and signalling the count [one of Sup3, Sup4 or Sup24] to your colleagues.
 Noting count signals from colleagues.
 Recounting if your count differs from that of colleagues. - 3.
-Observing false starts in general and by linemen and backs on your side of the formation in particular. - 4.
-Observing offside (and other line of scrimmage infractions) by Team B players (especially those between you and the ball). - 5.
+Observing false starts in general and, in particular, by linemen and backs on your side of the formation.

+- 4. Observing offside (and other line of scrimmage infractions) by Team B players (especially those between you and the ball). - 5.
 Observing illegal motion by Team A players on your side of the formation. - 6.
-Observing illegal shifts (Team A never set, or no 1-second pause after simultaneous movement by more than one Team A player). - 7.
+Observing illegal shifts (Team A never set or no 1-second pause after simultaneous movement by more than one Team A player). - 7.
 Observing the legality of the snap. - 8.
 If there is a pre-snap foul, stopping all action by tooting on your whistle and giving the timeout signal [S3]. - 9.
 Anticipating whether the play is a run or a pass by reading the initial action of the interior linemen.
-If they move backwards it is likely that a passing play will develop.
+If they move backwards it is likely that a pass play will develop.
 If they charge forwards or pull, it is likely that a running play will develop. - 10.
 Identifying your key player(s) (see sections 16.3 and 16.4).
 If the formation is new or unusual, verbally or visually confirming this with the other officials. - 11.
 Noting eligible receivers and those players who would normally be eligible by position but who are ineligible by number.
 In addition, noting players (usually tight ends) who would normally be eligible by number but who are not eligible because a player is lined up outside them on the line of scrimmage. - 12.
 Being aware of where the line to gain is in relation to the line of scrimmage so that you don't have to look at the chain to know if the dead-ball spot is close to the line to gain. - 13.
-Observing substitution infractions by both teams (especially the team on your side of the field)[◊] for example: - (a) replaced players not leaving the huddle within 3 seconds of an incoming substitute entering it - (b) replaced players not being off the field before the snap§ - (c) substitutes coming on to the field, communicating, and then leaving the field - 14.
+Observing substitution infractions by both teams (especially the team on your side of the field).
+For example: - (a) replaced players not leaving the huddle within 3 seconds of an incoming substitute entering it - (b) replaced players not being off the field before the snap - (c) substitutes coming on to the field, communicating, and then leaving the field - 14.
 Ensuring that coaches and substitutes are behind the coaching box line and that your sideline is clear of any obstructions. - 15.
-[LINESMAN] Noting whether the chains and down box are in their proper position, but only preventing[◊] play if there is a serious problem. - 16.
+[LINESMAN] Noting whether the chains and down box are in their proper position, but only preventing play if there is a serious problem. - 16.
 Observing the legality of the formation, in particular that there are no more than 4 players in the backfield. - 17.
-Indicating Team A's scrimmage line using your foot that is nearest their goal line. - 18.
+Indicating Team A's scrimmage line (the tail of the ball)§ using your foot that is nearest their goal line. - 18.
 Indicating, using the off-the-line signal [Sup1], when the Team A player closest to you is off the line of scrimmage. - 19.
-Observing whether all Team A players have met the requirement for being within the nine-yard marks.
+Observing whether all Team A players have met the requirement for being within the nine-yard marks. - 20.
+[LINESMAN] If the distance to the line to gain is approximately 5 yards, know whether a 5-yard penalty would give a first down or not. [@]